bonnici/elevator-challenge/README.md

 The application is entirely client-side and is built using AngularJS, and the UI uses Bootstrap but is fairly simple, so there is no complicated CSS or responsive design.

+The elevator behavior is quite buggy at the moment, and they can get stuck going between two floors.
+To fix it I think I need to change the pickup/dropoff set to a queue and move to floors at the front of the queue, stopping at other floors if needed.
+I'm not sure if I'll ever get around to doing that though.